Chris Simms: Life-threatening injury

-2006-2008
+2006–2008

 On December 27, 2006, Simms announced that he had signed a two-year extension to remain with the Buccaneers with the expectation that he would start.
 However, due to complications from his recovery and the performance of Jeff Garcia in mini-camp, Simms was expected to serve as a backup to Garcia.
 On October 9, Simms was placed on injured reserve for the rest of the season.
 The Bucs were expected to keep Simms on the roster for mini camp as their fifth quarterback.

 Simms' relationship with head coach Jon Gruden worsened significantly during this period.
 Simms attributed his lack of playing time to how Gruden treated him during his recovery from the spleen injury.
 He has even said that "The relationship between me and coach Gruden, it’s broken," Simms said.
 "And I don’t see any way it’s going to get better."
 Simms also said that he will never forgive Gruden, although he still respects the Buccaneers as an organization.

 On August 30, 2008, the Tampa Bay Buccaneers released Simms.
 He worked out with the Baltimore Ravens during the preseason but was not signed.

 Tennessee Titans (first stint)

-Simms signed with the Tennessee Titans on September 9, 2008 after starter Vince Young was sidelined with a sprained MCL.
+Simms signed with the Tennessee Titans on September 9, 2008, after starter Vince Young was sidelined with a sprained MCL.
 In Young's absence, Simms served as the backup quarterback behind Kerry Collins until October 3, when Simms was released to make room for punter Josh Miller.
 Simms was re-signed the following week on October 6.

 Denver Broncos

 On March 4, 2009, Simms signed a two-year, $6 million contract with the Denver Broncos.
 The deal included a $1.5 million signing bonus and Simms could have earned an additional $3 million through incentives.
 He was the backup quarterback to Kyle Orton.
 However, he took over in the second half of a game against the Washington Redskins after Orton left with a sprained ankle, and eventually gave up the lead to the Redskins while going 3–13 passing for 13 yards with no touchdowns and one interception.
-He started against the San Diego Chargers on November 22, 2009 but was quickly replaced by Orton in the second quarter after going a disappointing 2 for 4 for only 10 yards.
-He was released on March 15, 2010 after the Broncos traded for Brady Quinn.
+He started against the San Diego Chargers on November 22, 2009, but was quickly replaced by Orton in the second quarter after going 2 for 4 for only 10 yards.
+He was released on March 15, 2010, after the Broncos traded for Brady Quinn.

 Tennessee Titans (second stint)

-On April 12, 2010, Simms was re-signed by the Tennessee Titans.
+On April 12, 2010, Simms was re-signed by the Titans.

 On September 4, 2010, Simms was cut from the Titans roster.
 On November 22, 2010, he was re-signed to be a backup quarterback behind Rusty Smith, after the season-ending injury to Vince Young.
 He was not brought back for the 2011 season, nor was he picked up by another team.